 The costs of these bonds have widely fluctuated in recent years while the market terms of surety bonds have remained difficult for mine operators.
 These changes in the terms of the bonds have been accompanied at times by a decrease in the number of companies willing to issue surety bonds.
-As of December 31, 2021, we posted an aggregate of approximately \$541.1 million in surety bonds, cash, and letters of credit outstanding for reclamation purposes.
+As of December 31, 2022, we posted an aggregate of approximately \$457.7 million in surety bonds, cash, and letters of credit outstanding for reclamation purposes.

-At December 31, 2021, the Company established a fund for asset retirement obligations and thus far has contributed \$20 million that will serve to defease the long-term asset retirement obligation for its thermal asset base.
-During 2022, the Company plans to make contributions to the thermal ARO fund on a quarterly basis and expect total contributions could be at least \$100.0 million if market conditions remain favorable.
+At December 31, 2022, the Company maintains a fund for asset retirement obligations and thus far has contributed \$136 million that will serve to defease the long-term asset retirement obligation for its thermal asset base.